Know your customer: Know your customer's customer

+KYCC is a derivative of the standard KYC process that arose because of the growing risk of fraud obscured by second-tier business relationships (e.g. a customer's supplier).
+Such relationships include correspondent banking services.
+The need to manage the risks posed by these relationships was highlighted by the Financial Actions Task Force (FATF) in 2016.
+The importance of taking appropriate steps to understand potential risks posed by second-tier business relationships was highlighted by the Danske Bank money laundering scandal.
+More than $200 billion in suspicious non-resident funds flowed through the Danske Bank's Estonian branch from 2007 to 2015.

+In the USA, FinCEN does not set out formal KYCC obligations, but these are mandated indirectly through the requirements of the CDD Final Rule.
+This obliges financial institutions to perform comprehensive due diligence, which requires, where appropriate, understanding of the source of funds and nature of customer's underlying business activities and is of particular relevance for e.g. money service businesses and payment processors.
+KYCC regulations are also required for correspondent banking through the application of the FinCEN 2007 EDD rule.

+KYCC is not just an issue of legal compliance, financial institutions need to know the beneficiaries of their client in order to protect their business from various risks, which can include the infiltration of illegal funds.
+By extending the steps of know your customer to all of your client's various connections, proper due diligence can be exercised and business reputation protected.

 Electronic know your customer

 Electronic know your customer (eKYC) involves the use of internet or digital means of identity verification.
 This may involve checking information provided is valid by using systems to validate ID and proof of address documents or by checking information against government databases such as the official passport database of a country.

 In response to the digitalization of financial services, especially by neobanks and fintech platforms, the adoption of eKYC procedures has accelerated globally. eKYC systems often combine ID document verification, biometric authentication (e.g., facial recognition and liveness checks), and real-time risk monitoring to authenticate users.
 Some countries have implemented national guidelines or regulations around eKYC.
 For example, the Qatar Central Bank introduced a formal eKYC framework in 2023 aligned with its national fintech strategy, allowing digital onboarding of non-resident users with regulatory approval.

 eKYC is also being explored in conjunction with digital identity wallets and verifiable credentials as part of broader digital identity initiatives in jurisdictions like the European Union under the eIDAS framework.